-The Levels of Digital Preservation (LoP) is a resource for digital preservation practitioners when building or evaluating their digital preservation program.
-Originally created in 2013, Version 2.0 was released in 2018 along with additional supporting documentation and resources.
+The Levels of Digital Preservation (also referred to as the ‘Levels’) is a resource to help digital preservation practitioners build or assess their digital preservation program.
+Originally created in 2013, Version 2.0 was released in 2019 along with additional supporting documentation and resources.

 Levels of Digital Preservation V2.0 Matrix

 The Levels of Digital Preservation Matrix, shown above in color, is available in both color and black and white on the OSF site.
 The Matrix should be used in association with the working definitions document which gives further explanation on terms used within the grid.